misterfish/stick/README.md

 	3 | double // 6
 	double (3) // 6

-	// ------ what if I really want to do bitwise math?
+	// --- what if I really want to do bitwise math?
-	// --- 1) use the functional form
+	// --- see below.

-	import { bitwiseOr, bitwiseShiftBy, } from 'stick'
-	4 | bitwiseOr (9) // 13

-	// --- or 2) do your bitwise math in a separate source file and omit the `defineBinaryOperator` headers.
-	// ------

     // --- it becomes interesting when `b` is curried.
 	// --- this would be a good time to read XXX if you're not familiar with curried functions.